ruricolist/FXML/README.md

 - FXML does not support HAX.

 Implementation differences:
-- FXML does not support Lisps that use UTF-16
+- FXML does not support Lisps that use UTF-16.
 - Monolithic project (absorbs closure-common, cxml-stp).
 - Uses named-readtables.
 - Does not support SCL.
 - Does not support non-Unicode Lisps.
-- uses QURI instead of PURI.
+- Uses QURI instead of PURI.

 # CXML compatibility